 Register for your exam at the official GMAT or GRE website.
 Appointments are very limited; arrangements should be made four to six weeks in advance of taking the exam.
 Local applicants can take the GMAT exam at Pearson Professional Centers, Edgewood Plaza, 3123 West 12th Street, Suite D. The GRE is administered at the Sylvan Learning Center, 7200 Peach Street, Suite 440 in the Summit Towne Centre.

 On the day of the test:

-- Request Official Score Report be sent directly from the testing center using the following code: Pennsylvania State University - Code 2660
+- Request your Official Score Report be sent directly to Penn State using the following code: Pennsylvania State University - Code 2660

-- Print your Unofficial Score Report and upload to the application.
+- Print your Unofficial Score Report and upload it to your application.